quicwg/base-drafts/draft-ietf-quic-transport.md

 Source Connection ID during the handshake, ensuring that the peer always begins the connection with at least one connection ID to use when sending.
-An endpoint SHOULD supply its peer with additional connection IDs via NEW_CONNECTION_ID frames.
+An endpoint SHOULD supply its peer with additional connection IDs via NEW_CONNECTION_ID frames, up to the number of connection IDs specified in the `max_connection_ids` transport parameter.
 While each endpoint can choose how many connection IDs to issue, a recommended number of outstanding connection IDs is eight.

 When an endpoint issues a connection ID, it MUST accept packets using this connection ID for the duration of the connection or until its peer invalidates